Aryalexa/42-b2bRoot/6-Bonus.md

 - Save changes with `sudo service lighttpd force-reload`.
 - To finish the WordPress installation, go to the host browser and type `localhost` (it will enter [localhost/wp-admin/install.php](localhost/wp-admin/install.php) and fill the form.
   - Site title
-  - user name (a new user for wordpress?)
+  - user name `wp-login` (a new user for wordpress - remember it and its password)
   - password
   - email (42 email)
-- Select `Installl WordPress` and we are done!
+- Select `Installl WordPress` and we are done! ✨

 - Access `localhost` again and we'll see a working WP site.
-OR `http://127.0.0.1:8080`
+OR `http://127.0.0.1:80`
-- To make changes access the admin panel at `localhost/wp-admin` and login.
+- To make changes access the admin panel at `[localhost/wp-login](http://localhost/wp-admin/)`.

 ## II.
 A useful service of your choice